Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script creates a symbolic link to /bin/ls named __ls__ in the current working directory
+Get the current working directory